Can I take my minor children and move away from my ex?

 What limitations are there on my right to do this?

-In Tennessee, a primary residential parent's right to relocate with his or her child - to another state or more than 50 miles away from the other parent within the state - is generally governed by Tenn.
+In Tennessee, a primary residential parent's ability to relocate with his or her child - to another state or more than 50 miles away from the other parent within the state - is generally governed by Tenn.
 Code Ann. § 36-6-108 if any complaint or petition related to child custody has ever been filed in a Tennessee court.

 If You're the Relocating Parent, You Must Take Action BEFORE You Move